PaddlePaddle/PaddleDetection/deploy/pipeline/docs/tutorials/ppvehicle_attribute_en.md

   enable: False         # Whether to enable this function
 ```

-### How to Use This function
+### How to Use
 1. Download models `Vehicle Detection/Tracking` and `Vehicle Attribute Recognition` from the links in `Model Zoo` and unzip them to ```./output_inference```.
 The models are automatically downloaded by default.
-If you download them manually, you need to modify the `model_dir` as the model storage path.
+If you download them manually, you need to modify the `model_dir` as the model storage path to use this function.

 2. Set the "enable: True" of `VEHICLE_ATTR` in infer_cfg_ppvehicle.yml.